AppPETs/developer-guidelines/ImplementationPhase.md

 Compiler warnings MUST be treated as errors and removed from the source code before the application is released.
 Activation of the corresponding compiler flags varies depending on the compiler used.

-During iOS application code compiling using LLVM, the compiler switches “-wall” and “-werror” are affected.
+During iOS application code compiling using LLVM, the compiler switches "-wall" and "-werror" are affected.
 Furthermore, before the iOS application is released, the source code MUST be analyzed using the Clang Static Analyzer, and any error messages found during the source code analysis must be addressed accordingly.

-During Android application code compiling using the Eclipse Java Compiler (EJC), the compiler switch “-err:all” is affected.
+During Android application code compiling using the Eclipse Java Compiler (EJC), the compiler switch "-err:all" is affected.

-During Windows Phone application code compiling using Microsoft Visual Studio 2013, the compiler switch “/WX” is affected.
+During Windows Phone application code compiling using Microsoft Visual Studio 2013, the compiler switch "/WX" is affected.

 ## Implementing Third-Party modules

-### Advertising modules “Ad Tracking” (B2C)
+### Advertising modules "Ad Tracking" (B2C)

 If modules are used for customized advertising and ad tracking, the user MUST be notified of this.
 Personally identifiable data MUST NOT be transmitted to advertising companies.
-Ad tracking SHOULD be an Opt-In and MUST at least have an Opt-Out (this could also be realized through the purchase of an “ad free“-Add-on).
+Ad tracking SHOULD be an Opt-In and MUST at least have an Opt-Out (this could also be realized through the purchase of an "ad free"-Add-on).

 With regard to identification of the user, only the advertising ID designated by the system MAY be used for this purpose (see [Device-specific information](PreImplementationPhase.md#device-specific-information-b2c)).
 Unique IDs MUST NOT be used for ad tracking.

-### User Statistics & Analytics “Performance Tracking”
+### User Statistics & Analytics "Performance Tracking"

 In principal, the same rules as for ad tracking apply here.
-Tracking here has a different focal point, which means it is not the “monitoring” of the user that is being focused on here, but the way in which they use the app.
+Tracking here has a different focal point, which means it is not the "monitoring" of the user that is being focused on here, but the way in which they use the app.
 This means there is no need to transmit any personal data.

-### Development-supporting modules and “SDKs”
+### Development-supporting modules and "SDKs"

 There are other areas with additional modules or even entire development environments, which deal with source code maintenance or the creation of the source code.
 In these areas it MUST be made clear in advance that no modules may be integrated into the application that do not comply with these guidelines.